Group Spike and Slab Variational Bayes: Computing the variational posterior

 \subsection{Computing the Evidence lower bound}

-To compute the negative ELBO, note that the KL divergence between the prior and the variational distribution, $\KL(Q' \| \Pi) = \E_{Q'} \left[ \log(dQ' / d\Pi) \right]$ is constant regardless of the form of the likelihood.
-To evaluate an expression for this quantity the group independence structure between the prior and variational distribution is exploited, allowing for the log Radon-Nikodym, $\log \left( dQ'/ d\Pi \right)$, to be expressed as,
+To compute the ELBO we begin by deriving the KL divergence between the variational distribution and the prior, $\KL(Q' \| \Pi) = \E_{Q'} \left[ \log(dQ' / d\Pi) \right]$, which we note does not change regardless of the form of the likelihood.
+To evaluate an expression for this quantity, the group independence structure between the variational distribution and prior is exploited, allowing for the log Radon-Nikodym derivative, $\log \left( dQ'/ d\Pi \right)$, to be expressed as,

 where $\bar{w} = {\alpha_0} / ({\alpha_0 + b_0})$.
 Subsequently, it follows that,